 Following a competitive tender process, Liverpool City Council has procured HOW Planning and shedkm to produce a Spatial Regeneration Framework (SRF) to set out what can be achieved in the district.

-The draft Ten Streets SRF will also be available online to view on the Ten Streets website with feedback forms available to collate comments.
+The draft Ten Streets SRF is available online to view on the Ten Streets website

 A new Creative District for Liverpool